A Coast to Coast Walk

 Independent

-Saturday 17th October 1992
+Saturday 17 October 1992

 By Peter Dunn

-Alfred Wainwright, a curmudgeonly loner whose walking guides to the brooding fells of northern England made him world-famous, became an unwitting accomplice to an offence that must have appalled him – the despoliation of the countryside he loved.
+ALFRED WAINWRIGHT, a curmudgeonly loner whose walking guides to the brooding fells of northern England made him world-famous, became an unwitting accomplice to an offence that must have appalled him – the despoliation of the countryside he loved.

 The damage is widespread and proliferating fast.
-Seven of the most popular Wainwrights cover the Lakeland fells, where he worked as borough treasurer in Kendal town hall for many years; two others, covering the Pennine Way and coast-to-coast walk (which Wainwright invented), have become bibles to generations of followers stumbling through hell and high water in their guru’s grumbling footsteps, often far from a right of way.
+Seven of the most popular Wainwrights cover the Lakeland fells, where he worked as borough treasurer in Kendal town hall for many years; two others, covering the Pennine Way and coast-to-coast walk (which Wainwright invented) have become bibles to generations of followers stumbling through hell and high water in their guru’s grumbling footsteps, often far from a right of way.

-In reality, the pressure of legions of heavy boots trampling wildlife, gouging highways through soft peat moorland, and vandalising ancient monuments, has inflicted a different kind of legacy across some of the wildest areas of rural England.
-Landowners across whose acres Wainwright’s routes sometimes trespass are beginning to count the cost and ask who should pay for it.
+In reality, the pressure of legions of heavy boots trampling wildlife, gouging highways through soft peat moorland, and vandalising ancient monuments has inflicted a different kind of legacy across some of the wildest areas of rural England.
+Landowners, across whose acres Wainwright’s routes sometimes trespass, are beginning to count the cost and ask who should pay for it.

-Unlike the Pennine Way, the coast-to-coast is not a designated trail; unknown to most walkers, some 40 per cent of its western route involves trespassing across private land, including Lord Peel’s estate in the Yorkshire Dales.
-It is to Wainwright’s path through this area, roughly a 22-mile stretch from Shap to Nine Standards Rigg, near Kirkby Stephen, that Michael Joseph is being asked to make major changes to the drawings and handwritten text of Wainwright’s book.
+Unlike the Pennine Way, the coast-to-coast is not a designated trail; unknown to most walkers, 40 per cent of its western route involves trespassing across private land, including Lord Peel’s estate in the Yorkshire Dales.
+It is to Wainwright’s path through this area, roughly a 22-mile stretch from Shap to Nine Standards Rigg, near Kirkby Stephen, that Michael Joseph is being asked to make significant changes to the drawings and handwritten text of Wainwright’s book.
 The intention is to divert walkers away from sensitive wildlife areas and important archaeological monuments.

 Michael Joseph is also resisting pressure to use some of the profits from its Wainwright imprint to help pay for the restoration of damaged terrain and way-marking diversions across private land, which, unlike public rights of way, the county council highways departments do not have to maintain.

-The question of liability for guides that, technically at least, encourage ramblers to trespass (one new guide in the northern Pennines has eight of its 14 walks crossing private land) has set alarm bells ringing throughout the highly competitive guidebook market.
+The question of liability for guides which, technically at least, encourage ramblers to trespass (one new guide in the northern Pennines has eight of its 14 walks crossing private land) has set alarm bells ringing throughout the highly competitive guidebook market.

 Anthony Kilvington, a solicitor in Kirkby Stephen who has shooting rights on moorland damaged by coast-to-coast walkers approaching Nine Standards Rigg, puts it this way: ‘No landowning family would say they didn’t want the path today because that would be selfish, but the moor isn’t meant for that number of people, and I’ll be writing to Michael Joseph about it in general.
-My feeling is that once it’s been pointed out to them that part of the route is not a public right of way, they’re certainly putting themselves at risk from litigation.
+I feel that once it’s been pointed out to them that part of the route is not a public right of way, they’re certainly putting themselves at risk from litigation.
 The moral issue certainly is that if there’s damage, they should put it right.’

-Michael Joseph’s miseries are being followed with scant sympathy by rival publishers in the north.
+Michael Joseph’s miseries are being followed with scant sympathy by rival publishers in the North.
 ‘I think personally they don’t see the problems because they’re a London publisher and not au fait with what goes on in the countryside,’ says Walt Unsworth, director of Cicerone, publishers of activity guides in Milnthorpe, Cumbria.
-‘When they got the Wainwright books, they thought they were buying golden apples; instead, they’ve found in the tree a hornets’ nest.’
+‘When they got the Wainwright books, they thought they were buying golden apples; instead, they’ve found in the tree a hornet’s’ nest.’

 These include travelling east from Shap, Black Dub, a monument to Charles II on Crosby Ravensworth Fell that tempts walkers off the route onto a Site of Special Scientific Interest – a breeding ground for moorland birds, including the golden plover (his request for the Black Dub drawings to be removed has been rejected); Sunbiggin Tarn, a grade one SSSI, botanically very sensitive and now showing signs of damage and litter; Rayseat Pike long barrow, a neolithic cairn described by county archaeologists as a site of national importance and now vandalised by walkers who have erected a stone-built wind shelter; and the Severals Village Settlement, a complex of prehistoric villages.
-Paul Cairns, a chip-shop owner in Kirkby Stephen who owns land around Sunbiggin Tarn and used to breed ducks there, is particularly alarmed about increased pressure over his wild acres.
+Paul Cairns, a chip shop owner in Kirkby Stephen who owns land around Sunbiggin Tarn and used to breed ducks there, is particularly alarmed about increased pressure over his wild acres.

 ‘The argument about whether it’s commercially viable to produce two editions isn’t really a strong one if you’re faced with people in the countryside suffering real problems.
 I’ve also written to Michael Joseph twice requesting that they donate something towards repairs, but the response hasn’t been promising.
-They’ve stated that they can’t consider any funding.’
+They’ve stated that they can’t consider any funding.

 Jenny Dereham, the editorial director of Michael Joseph, takes a firm line about preserving the original books.
 ‘That’s what Wainwright wanted, and that’s what the estate wants,’ she says.
-‘All I know is that when it was intimated we were going to make changes, we had a huge postbag saying it was outrageous.’
+‘All I know is that when it was intimated we were going to make changes, we had a huge postbag saying it was outrageous.

 ‘If the time comes when we’ve more typesetting than handwriting in the Coast to Coast, we’ll have to think again about what we can do.’

 Mr Kilvington cannot understand the publisher’s obduracy.
 ‘It’s all very well for Michael Joseph to call it a work of art,’ he says.
-‘The fact is that Wainwright if shown to be wrong, was very quick to redress the situation, and I know this from personal experience.’
+‘The fact is that Wainwright, if shown to be wrong, was very quick to redress the situation, and I know this from personal experience.

 <<>>